LeslieWongCV/LeslieWongCV.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-A student of Jilin University.
-Major in Information Engineering, My research interests include Medical Imaging, Computer Vision in Robotics, Parallel Computing, I work as a research assistant in the team of Prof. [Shigang Wang](http://dce.jlu.edu.cn/info/1066/5106.htm), cooperating with Jilin Hospital.
+A student of Nanyang Technological University.
+Major in Computer Control & Automation, My research interests include Medical Imaging, Computer Vision in Robotics, Parallel Computing, I worked as an Algorithm Engineer Intern at [PanoAI](https://www.pano-ai.com/), Chengdu.
 I also participated in projects on image and video object segmentation.

 Check [here](https://lesliewongcv.github.io/talkmap.html) to see where I've been for School and Lab visiting.